-Tony Ferguson Injured, Khabib Nurmagomedov Vs Max Holloway New UFC 223 Main Event
+Tony Ferguson Injured, Khabib Nurmagomedov Vs. Max Holloway New ‘UFC 223’ Main Event

 Holloway and Nurmagomedov will bring a combined 21-fight winning streak to UFC 223, which is the longest in a UFC matchup.

-The fight is about one week away and Ferguson’s injury comes as a surprise.
-The Mexican-American fighter is yet to respond to the news on his Instagram and Twitter accounts.
+The fight is under one week away and Ferguson’s injury comes as a surprise.
+The Mexican-American fighter has yet to respond to the news on his Instagram and Twitter accounts.

 Okamoto states that Ferguson injured his knee.
 The ligament tore completely off the bone and the 34-year-old fighter will require surgery.